krottv/RaceConditionResearch/README.md

 # Race Condition Research
-Researching best ways to fix race conditions with Threads and Coroutines
+Researching the best ways to fix race conditions with Threads and Coroutines.
+Different ways to avoid race conditions with Integer increments and collection modifications are explored

 ## Usage
-Run CoroutineDataTest or ThreadDataTest
+Run functions in test folder

 ## Authors and acknowledgment
 The main idea is taken from